 This will require some research on your part.
-You can find out the information required by going to your local library, from reading your text and course notes, checking the World Wide Web if you have access, and talking to florists, growers, or wholesalers.
+You can find out the information required by going to your local library, reading your text and course notes, checking online, and talking to florists, growers, or wholesalers.
 Further details can be found under Assignments in the Blackboard Course Menu.